Tuhkis/mop/README.md

  - Bash (on linux)

 ## Issues
- - Maybe corrupts memory (maybe)
  - Only supports ASCII characters.
- - There is a character maximum.

 ## License
 All code written for the editor is in the public domain.